-Making collard green fritters is nontraditional, but we loved them.
+Making collard green fritters is nontraditional, but we love them.
 They are crispy on the outside, tender on the inside, and very healthy.

-But this recipe for collard greens fritters works!
-They turn out crisp on the outside, tender on the inside, and delicious.
+Yes!
+This recipe for collard greens fritters actually works.
+They turn out crispy on the outside, tender on the inside, and delicious.
 Part of why it works so well is that frying makes everything taste better.
-Another reason is that I use seasonings liberally, and they help to mask any bitterness.
+Another reason is that I use seasonings liberally, and they help mask the bitterness.

-If you have any leftovers, by the way, they keep well in the fridge for 3-4 days.
-I reheat them in the microwave.
+Leftovers keep well in the fridge, in a sealed container, for 3-4 days.
+I reheat them in the microwave on 50% power.
 I love having two of these collard green fritters with a couple of fried eggs for my lunch!

 Collard Greens Fritters